The ApolloScape Open Dataset for Autonomous Driving and its Application: Experiments

 \textbf{Lanemark segmentation.} Lanemark segmentation task follows the same metric as semantic segmentation, which contains 132189 training images and 33790 testing images.
 Our in-house challenge benchmark \cite{lanemark} chooses to evaluate 35 most common lane mark types on the road as listed in Tab.~\ref{tb:class2}.

 Until the submission of this paper, we only have one work based on ResNet-38 network~\cite{wu2016wider} evaluated, probably due to the large amount of data (160K+ images).
 We show the corresponding detailed results in Tab.~\ref{tbl:lanemark}, where we can see the mIoU of each class are still very limited ($40\%$) comparing to the accuracy of leading semantic segmentation algorithms on general classes.
 We think this is mostly because the high contrast, dimmed and broken lane marks on the road such as the cases shown in Fig.~\ref{fig:scene}.
-We wish in the near future, more research could be evolved in this task to improve the visual perception.

 \textbf{Self-localization.} We use the same metrics for evaluating camera pose, \ie median offset of translation and rotation, as described in Sec.~\ref{subsec:dels-3d}.
 This task contains driving videos in 6 sites from Beijing, Guangzhou, Chengdu and Shanghai in China, under multiple driving scenarios and day times.
 In total, we provide 153 training videos and 71 testing videos including over 300k image frames, and build an in-house challenge benchmark website \cite{localization} most recently.